-How Police Investigate Drug Conspiracies
+How Police Investigate Drug Conspiracies in Texas

 Even if you have never used, bought, or sold any illegal narcotics, you may still be a target of federal law enforcement authorities.
 Drug enforcement is serious business for the federal government agencies that investigate them, and they can and will use every tool at their disposal to investigate and prosecute people who they believe have violated Federal drug laws.
 Perhaps no weapon in the federal law enforcement arsenal is as powerful as the drug conspiracy charge.